Former Zimbabwe President Robert Mugabe dies at 95

 Mugabe was ousted from power in a military coup in November 2017, ending his 37-year rule that left the country impoverished.
 His government was accused of several human rights violations, and he was also accused of maladministration that led to the collapse of Zimbabwe’s economy and healthcare system.
 He is infamous for his statement that “only God” could ever remove him from office.

-According to reports after this ouster, Mugabe received immunity from prosecution, a $10-million payout, medical cover and military protection.
+According to reports, after his ouster Mugabe received immunity from prosecution, a $10-million payout, medical cover and military protection.

 Mugabe was born on February 21, 1924, in a country then known as Rhodesia.
 In 1964, he was jailed for more than a decade without trial for criticising the government.
 In 1973, he became the president of the Zimbabwe African National Union, which he had founded along with others.